 - Sequana Medical is required to conduct clinical studies for regulatory approvals and other purposes.
-Clinical studies require approvals, carry substantial risks and may be costly and time consuming, with uncertain results. - If Sequana Medical experiences delays or difficulties in the recruitment of investigators (i.e. physicians at clinical study centres that maintain overall responsibility for the conduct of a clinical study), obtaining necessary approvals from study sites or the enrolment of subjects in clinical studies, its receipt of necessary regulatory approvals could be delayed or prevented.
+Clinical studies require approvals, carry substantial risks and may be costly and time consuming, with uncertain results. - If Sequana Medical experiences delays or difficulties in the recruitment of Investigators, obtaining necessary approvals from study sites or the enrolment of subjects in clinical studies, or study sites failure to adhere to trial protocols and good clinical practices (GCP) regulations or similar regulations its receipt of necessary regulatory approvals could be delayed or prevented.